RosettaCommons/documentation/application_documentation/antibody/snugdock.md

                           pool |                           |   F| find closest matching structure in this pool and report tag and rmsd chemical_shifts |                           | (S)| compute chemical shift score with SPARTA+ use tuples: talos_file [cs]_column_name (ATTENTION uses  filesystem)

-Its invocation scheme followes the general principle to have single PDB files specified with the argument "-s filename.pdb".
-The PDB file is expected to contain both the antibody and the target.
-If not camlid, the antibody is of the two chains H (heavy) and L (light), as e.g. produced by Rosetta Antibody.py.
-The target may be of any other chain ID but, at least conceptionally, within the same PDB entry that is read into a single pose of Rosetta.
-Rosetta by default allows to have multiple PDB files read into the same internal pose representation when those are specified together, i.e. as "-s 'antibody.pdb target.pdb'.
-This eliminates the need to perform a respective merge manually.
-The above referenced publication has more insights into appropriate parameter settings.